 The act creates the sixth through twelfth grade mental health screening program (program) administered by the behavioral health administration (BHA) to identify risks and provide resources and referrals related to student mental and emotional health needs.
 The act allows any public school that serves any of grades 6 through 12 and meets certain requirements to participate in the program.

-The bill requires participating schools to provide written notice to the parents of students within the first 2 weeks of the start of the school year in order to allow parents to opt their child out of participating in the mental health assessment.
+The act requires participating schools to provide written notice to the parents of students within the first 2 weeks of the start of the school year in order to allow parents to opt their child out of the program.

 Mental health screenings must be conducted in participating schools by a screener selected through a request for proposals process.
 The act requires a screener to notify a student's parent if the screener determines that additional mental health services are needed based on the student's mental health screening results.